MicrosoftDocs/fabric-docs/docs/data-factory/notebook-activity.md

 > [!INCLUDE [product-name](../includes/product-name.md)] is currently in PREVIEW.
 > This information relates to a prerelease product that may be substantially modified before it's released.
 Microsoft makes no warranties, expressed or implied, with respect to the information provided here.

-The Fabric Notebook activity runs a Synapse notebook in your Fabric pipeline.
+The Fabric Notebook activity runs a notebook in your Fabric pipeline.
 You can create a Notebook activity directly through the [!INCLUDE [product-name](../includes/product-name.md)] user interface.
-For a step-by-step walkthrough of how to create a Synapse Notebook activity using the user interface, you can refer to the following.
+For a step-by-step walkthrough of how to create a Notebook activity using the user interface, you can refer to the following.

 ## Prerequisites